arnavgautam/TreeHacks2015/HOLs/HOL-DeployingActiveDirectoryPS/HOL.md

 	> **Note:** For the _[DC-LOCATION]_ placeholder above, please replace it with the deployment location of your virtual machine.

 1. If the preceding command does NOT return a storage account, you should create one first.
-To do this, execute the following command:
+To do this, execute the following command.

 	````PowerShell
 	New-AzureStorageAccount -StorageAccountName '[YOUR-STORAGE-ACCOUNT]' -Location '[DC-LOCATION]'